Krebiozen: Composition

 In order to evaluate Durovic's and Ivy's claims, the National Cancer Institute (NCI) requested samples of Krebiozen.
 These were provided on two occasions to the NCI and one occasion to the U.S. Food and Drug Administration (FDA).
 Durovic proposed to charge the NCI $170,000 per gram of Krebiozen, although ultimately the samples were provided free of charge.
-However, the FDA spectrophotometry team, led by Alma Levant Hayden, proved the samples consisted only of creatine monohydrate, a simple amino acid, sometimes dissolved in mineral oil.
-When the FDA went back to test previously acquired samples of Krebiozen, they found that many lacked even creatine, and consisted solely of mineral oil with no discernible active ingredients.
+However, the FDA spectrophotometry team, led by Alma Levant Hayden, proved the samples consisted only of creatine (as the monohydrate), a simple and inexpensive amino acid, dissolved in white mineral oil.
+When the FDA went back to test previously acquired samples of Krebiozen, they found that many lacked even the creatine monohydrate, and consisted solely of white mineral oil.